Take a new path from Hill Top to Hawkshead

 A new section of bridleway has been built to provide an alternative route through Near Sawrey to Hawkshead, where walkers and cyclists have the chance to experience beautiful views across Esthwaite Water and over to the Coniston Fells.

-" We’re really happy that the new path is now fully complete and gets people off most of the road.
+" We’re really happy with the new path, which gets people off most of the road .
 We hope it will encourage walkers and cyclists to enjoy this scenic route between the village of Hawkshead and Hill Top in Near Sawrey; a landscape which inspired Beatrix Potter herself.
 A massive thanks to our team, the contractors and everyone who helped make it happen."

 " We are delighted to see this new bridlepath open for use.
 It has been a fantastic project working with Claife Parish Council and the National Trust to help them deliver a new safe off-road route. "